kapilsh/kapilsh.github.io/_posts/2024-07-02-transformers-from-scratch.md

 ### Encoder Overview

-Best resource I found that illustrates the internals of Transformer architecture is [Jay Alammar's Blog Post - The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/).
+One of the resources I found that illustrates the internals of Transformer architecture is [Jay Alammar's Blog Post - The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/).
 Below is the encoder internals from the post.

 ![Screenshot 2024-06-06 at 5.27.39 PM.png](/assets/015a8f26-68c3-4c34-8f18-1f75353fc899.png)